A Thirteenth Feeder School for Mayer Lutheran

 Why do this now?

-Several reasons explain why we would plan to add grades 6-8 beginning the 2023-24 school year.
-First, the turmoil in public schools in regard to non-traditional social and educational mores has caused families to look for alternatives, especially in the middle school years.
-The negative effects of the COVID shutdown have encouraged parents to seek alternatives.
-Second, as Lutheran feeder schools are experiencing significant enrollment growth, some will confront space limitations.
+Several reasons explain why we would plan to add grades 6-8 beginning the 2023-24.
+First, the turmoil in public schools regarding non-traditional social and educational mores has caused families to look for alternatives, especially in the middle school years.
+Second, the demographics indicate that a market exists for schooling in the grades we plan to offer.
+Third, we have had a growing number of families inquiring about middle school options for their children.
+The negative educational and social effects of the COVID shutdown have encouraged parents to seek alternatives.
+Fourth, as Lutheran feeder schools are experiencing significant enrollment growth, some will confront space limitations.
 We are able to provide assistance by providing an outlet for those schools’ middle grade students.
-Third, we were provided a one-time financial gift that enables us to provide seed money for this endeavor.
-Fourth, we have had a growing number of families inquiring about middle school options for their children.
-Finally, the demographics indicate that a market exists for schooling in the grades we plan to offer.

 What do the demographics in our region indicate?

-According to the Fullensite Demographic Report, provided by the Lutheran Church Extension Fund on March, 29, 2022, the population in a twenty-mile radius of Mayer is expected to grow from 331,675 in 2026 to 357,753 by 2031 (p.4) and the number of school age children between the ages of 5 and 17 in the same radius are projected to grow from 45,948 in 2026 to 46,208 by 2031 (p.7).
+According to the Fullensite Demographic Report, provided by the Lutheran Church Extension Fund on March, 29, 2022, the population in a twenty-mile radius of Mayer is expected to grow almost 8 percent from 331,675 in 2026 to 357,753 by 2031 (p.4).
 By 2026, a projected 17, 931 students of middle school age will reside in our twenty-mile service area.
-Less than 1,000 of those students attend non-government school feeder schools of all types—Lutheran, Catholic, Charter, Homeschool—so the potential for enrollment seems significant.
-The increased growth will provide opportunities for enrollment growth at our school, especially as community and feeder schools begin to run out of space due to increased population and the effects of open enrollment.
+Less than 1,000 of those students attend non-government school feeder schools of all types—Lutheran, Catholic, charter, homeschool—so the potential for enrollment seems significant.
+With our current twelve Lutheran feeder schools enrolling less than 2% of the available students in the region, enrollment potential for all of us quite positive.
+The increased growth will provide opportunities for enrollment growth at our school, especially as community “public” schools begin to run out of space due toa growing population and the effects of open enrollment.

 How will adding grades 6-8 affect the twelve feeder schools who already have the same grades?

-In doing research in high schools who have added middle school grades at (Cleveland Lutheran West, St. Louis Lutheran North, St. Croix Lutheran in West St Paul, Martin Luther Lutheran High School in Northrop, MN, and Concordia Prep in Towson, MD), we have found a mix of returns in this area.
-In areas with greatly diminishing enrollments in the feeders, some schools simply sent their middle grades to the high school (Martin Luther, St. Louis North).
+In our research in high schools who have added middle school grades at (Cleveland Lutheran West, St. Louis Lutheran North, St. Croix Lutheran in West St Paul, Martin Luther Lutheran High School in Northrop, MN, and Concordia Prep in Towson, MD), we have found a mix of returns in this area.
+In locations with greatly diminishing enrollments in the feeders, some schools simply sent their middle grades to the high school (Martin Luther, St. Louis North).
 In the others, few transferred.
 Most of our Lutheran elementary schools are the strongest they have been in years.
-We do not believe that the draw to transfer to Mayer will be as strong as it was before the COVID crisis.
+We do not believe that the draw to transfer to Mayer will be as strong as it was before the COVID crisis when feeder enrollment saw significant overall declines, especially after grade five.
 Naturally, there may be some transfers, as this is already happening as families look for new middle school opportunities after grade five in many of our feeders.

 Why will the supporting Lutheran High School in Mayer Association churches continue to support Mayer Lutheran High School if we offer the same grades?

-The very generous support of our Association churches is a key factor that has factored into NOT adding grades, even though the idea has existed for the past seventeen years as seen in the 2006-07 Strategic Plan.
+The very generous support of our Association churches is a key consideration that has factored into NOT adding grades, even though the idea has existed for the past seventeen years as seen in the 2006-07 Strategic Plan.
 The support of the member congregations is intended to support only the high school in Mayer.
 We will not increase the membership fee because of the additional grades nor will we offer an “Association Tuition Discount” for the middle school.
+The middle school will be an outreach opportunity for Mayer Lutheran and will also provide an opportunity for our owner-churches to connect with our families as they seek a church home.
+The changing mores in society and public schools have moved families to consider other experiences for their children and we stand ready to welcome those students.

 How will Mayer Lutheran work to not knowingly recruit students from the supporting schools?

 First, we will charge a much higher tuition and fees than our current schools charge.
 Second, we will not provide an association discount for the middle school.
 Third, financial aid for prospective students from existing feeder schools will be greatly diminished for families looking to make a change.
 Fourth, we will install protocols in our admission process that will inform feeder school principals as soon as one family from the school contacts us about the Mayer Lutheran Middle School.
-Fifth, many traditional families in our feeder schools desire in-school chatechesis for their children to avoid having to send their children for confirmation instruction on a weekday evening.
-We will not offer formal chatechesis in our middle school.
+Fifth, many traditional families in our feeder schools desire in-school catechesis for their children to avoid having to send their children for confirmation instruction on a weekday evening.
+We will not offer formal catechesis in connection with a Lutheran congregation in our middle school.
 Finally, we will only market grades 9-12 in our feeder schools and congregations with schools, not our middle school.
 Middle school marketing materials and strategy will be directed to the community at large apart from our churches and schools.

 Where would Mayer Lutheran hold grades 6-8?
-Will they need to build additional facilities?
+Will the school need to build additional facilities?

 What about the teachers who currently teach in the projected classrooms?